By Michael Grasso / October 16, 2017

 Ronnie James Dio broke out in a big way in the spring of 1983 with the release of his solo debut LP, Holy Diver.
 Formerly the lead singer for heavy rock/metal pioneers Elf, Rainbow (Ritchie Blackmore‘s followup project to Deep Purple), and Black Sabbath (joining the band after it parted ways with Ozzy Osbourne), Dio brought to his new eponymous project over a decade of experience as a foundational heavy metal vocalist and lyricist.
 He also brought a certain eldritch aura as frontman, a hard-to-pin-down witchy presence made even more uncanny by his trademark vocal range and power.
 Trained to play the trumpet from the age of five and surrounded by the sounds of opera thanks to his Italian-American upbringing, Dio’s background helped provide a power, endurance, and versatility to his rock vocals that was unlike anyone who’d come before him.
 One could argue that all subsequent heavy metal vocalists, whether they soared through the clouds like Bruce Dickinson or growled from the pits of hell like pre-vocal-blowout James Hetfield, owe a huge stylistic debt to Ronnie James.

 But it wasn’t just Dio’s unique vocals that made him a foundational figure in the history of heavy metal.
 In his work with Elf and Rainbow, Dio turned his lyrical eye to mystical, mythical themes and narratives.
 In this era where the lines between heavy rock, proto-heavy metal, and prog rock were yet to fully solidify, Dio’s lyrics were at once wholly typical of these genres and at the same time personal and unique.
 Like his contemporaries Robert Plant and Neil Peart, who loved J.R.R.
-Tolkien and used motifs and stories from Tolkien’s legendarium to their work, Dio brought an authentic, long-lived respect for Arthurian legends, Sir Walter Scott, and other fantasy and sci-fi literature to his lyrical narratives.
+Tolkien and used motifs and stories from Tolkien’s legendarium in their work, Dio brought an authentic, long-lived respect for Arthurian legends, Sir Walter Scott, and other fantasy and sci-fi literature to his lyrical narratives.

 Dio’s evocation of mythic themes was arguably made more powerful by where he situated the attention of his lyrics: on the personal struggles of his songs’ protagonists, painting psychological portraits of the marginalized suffering under the boot of power.
 These protagonists are often the little people, the outcasts, the left behind, those who live out their lives in the shadow of more epic, world-spanning fantasy figures.
 In song suites like Rainbow’s “Stargazer”/”A Light in the Black” (the two songs that made up the entirety of side B of 1976’s Rainbow Rising), we are not asked to hear the tale of the powerful wizard or even a champion who comes to defeat him.
 Instead, Dio sings in the voices of the enslaved, people (or perhaps demons?) who have been bound and forced under punishment from “whips and chains” to build the wizard’s tower, simply so this wizard can enjoy the luxury of being able to fly.
 A cosmic struggle is brought down to earth through an examination of exploitation and suffering of the masses—just who has to labor to allow this wizard his world-shattering magic?